 SSIPE Public Notice Threshold

-Pollutant Pollutant SSPE2 SSPE1 SSIPE SSIPE Threshold Notice Required?
+Pollutant SSPE2 SSPE1 SSIPE SSIPE Threshold (lb/yr) Public Notice Required?

 VOC 49,999 49,999 0 20,000 No

 As detailed in the preceding table, this project does not result in an increase in emissions that surpasses the SSIPE threshold.